Apply

 • provide security services or crisis counseling and intervention services

 The University has a duty to inform employees and students who are identified as being “at risk” to violence.
 This includes providing information related to the risk of violence posed by persons who have a history of violent behavior and who are likely to be encountered in the course of their work or learning activities.
-In order to identify the sites or employee and student positions where violence has occurred or may be reasonably expected to occur, a Site Security Assessment (SSA) must be conducted by Campus Security.
+In order to identify the sites or employee and student positions where violence has occurred or may be reasonably expected to occur, a Site Security Assessment (SSA) must be conducted by Protective Services.

 Roles and Responsibilities